What did you study? Why?

 What keeps you motivated day in and day out?

 I really just want kids to be able to see in me a smiling face and a friendly face that is ready to connect with them, ready to hear them out and ready to defend their interests.
 That motivation of being that positive face in the hallway, even for students that may not know me well, that’s what keeps me coming back and maintaining those positive relationships even after hard days where I might have to discipline a student or otherwise kind of break that casual relationship.
 That is what keeps me coming back every day is reestablishing that positive basis of relationships.
 So that kids really have someone in me that hopefully they can look up to and rely on throughout their day.

 What events/interactions have inspired you?

 I would say in the past week, there was a specific moment that really inspired me.
 I had a student in the Spanish class, who stopped and took a moment out of her Spanish class to write a write a really nice note to me about thanking me about all the help that I’d given her in Spanish, particularly one on one.
-Also thanking me for being a tutor that she could relate to.
+Also thanking me for being a Fellow that she could relate to.
 That was how she put it, that she could relate to me.
-That was exactly my goal in being a tutor; being someone that’s relatable and can be relied upon by the students.
+That was exactly my goal in being a Fellow; being someone that’s relatable and can be relied upon by the students.
 Her taking time out of her day to say that specifically to me was insanely cool and really inspired me.
 It meant that I was doing the right thing.